 Established in 2016 in Needham, MA, ADA is dedicated to sharing the art of Chinese dance with students ranging from three to sixty years old.
 Through their explorations of classical Chinese dance, ethnic and folk dance, they look to bring new insight into Chinese heritage in a contemporary context.

-One of the founders of ADA, Wang Meng, says that it hasn’t been an easy endeavor.
-“My partner and I started this dance school with only two students; they were practicing Chinese dance in their basement at the time,” she recalls.
+“At first, we only had two students; they were practicing Chinese dance in their basement at the time,” she recalls.
 “And now we have around 400 students.”

 她们来自 Artisan Dance Academy（ADA），是波士顿第一所中国舞学校，专注于中式舞蹈教学，以及舞蹈文化继承。团体的宗旨并不希望将学生培养成下一位玛莎·葛兰姆（Martha Graham）或迈克尔·杰克逊（Michael Jackson），而是在远洋彼岸，推广古老的东方艺术——中国舞。